Italian Prepositions

 I finished the book in just three days.

-- To talk about movement to a city/location or being in a city/location
+- Talk about the movement to or state in a place

 Domani vado a Milano per lavoro.